Bonn, Germany

 What is a typical expat home or apartment like in Bonn?

 "A typical expat home or apartment in Bonn, is often located in a quiet, residential neighborhood, close to public transportation.
 These homes are usually modern and well-maintained, with a blend of traditional German architecture and contemporary design.
 They often feature spacious living areas, fully equipped kitchens, and one or more bedrooms.
 Some apartments may also have a balcony or a small garden.
 The homes are usually furnished, but unfurnished options are also available.
 They often come with amenities like high-speed internet, heating, and sometimes, a parking space.
 The buildings often have a communal laundry room and a bicycle storage area.
 The homes are usually close to local amenities like supermarkets, restaurants, and schools.
-Some expat homes may also be located in more upscale areas, offering views of the Rhine River or the Siebengebirge hills," explained one expat living in Bonn, Germany.
+Some expat homes may also be located in more upscale areas, offering views of the Rhine River or the Siebengebirge hills," wrote a member in Bonn.

 What is the average cost of housing in Bonn?